mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   functions won't match the types specified in the rewrite rules.

 While inlining can get in the way of rewrite rules, it can also help glue together different pieces of code.
-There is a special modifier to `INLINE` pragma called `CONLIKE` that tells GHC “hey, if inlining this any number of times helps some rewrite rules fire, go wild and inline”. `CONLIKE` stands for “constructor-like”.
-GHC maintains the invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications, hence the name.
-You can find more about this in the paper [*Secrets of the GHC inliner*][secrets-of-ghc-inliner].
+There is a special modifier to the `INLINE` pragma called `CONLIKE` that tells GHC “hey, if inlining this any number of times helps some rewrite rules fire, go wild and inline”. `CONLIKE` stands for “constructor-like”.
+GHC maintains the invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications—hence the name.
+You can find out more about this in the paper [*Secrets of the GHC inliner*][secrets-of-ghc-inliner].

 #### The phase control

-As you can see, a lot is happening during optimization passes and things have the potential to interfere with each other in undesirable ways.
+As you can see, a lot is happening during the optimization passes, and things have the potential to interfere with each other in undesirable ways.
 There must be a way to say: this should happen first, that should happen after.
 Well, there is a way.

 GHC has the concept of *simplifier phases*.
 The phases are numbered.
-The first phase that runs currently has the number 4, then go number 3, 2, 1, and finally the last phase has the number 0.
+The first phase that runs currently has the number 4, followed by numbers 3, 2, 1, and finally the last phase, which has the number 0.

 Unfortunately, the phase separation does not give fine-grained control, but just enough for us to construct something that works.
 In an ideal world, we would like to be able to specify which optimization procedure depends on which, but instead we have only two options:

-1. Specify starting from which phase given rewrite rule or inline/specialize pragma should be enabled.
+1. Specify from which phase onward a given rewrite rule or inline/specialize pragma should be enabled.

-2. Specify up to which phase (not including) a rule should be enabled.
+2. Specify up to which phase (not including it) a rule should be enabled.

 This boils down to adding `[n]` or `[~n]` after the pragma's name: